 6.21 The remuneration policies are in line with Fundsmith's business strategy, objectives, values and interests.

-6.22 The Management Committee believes that the Firm's remuneration practices are in line with the interests of the Funds and the investors within the Funds.
+6.22 The Management Committee therefore believes that the firm's remuneration practices are in line with the interests of the Funds and the investors within the Funds.

 7.1 Fundsmith includes quantitative and qualitative remuneration disclosures in the annual fund report for each Fund as required by the UCITS Directive and AIFMD.